How to Create Your Own High Contrast Theme in Windows 11

 This is where you can change the colors.
 You’ll see some pre-made themes.
 You can also turn them on or off here.

 Quick Tip: Want to turn high contrast mode on and off really fast?
 Use a keyboard shortcut.
-Hold down the left Alt key, the left Shift key, and press the Print Screen key (it might say “PrtScn” or “Print Scrn”).
+Hold down the left Alt key, the left Shift key, and press the Print Screen key (the key might be labeled “PrtScn” or “Print Scrn”).
 This is useful if you need a quick change.

 Customizing Your Own High Contrast Theme